ThatChemical5117/Makefiles/README.md

 - Minimal setup for multiple Projects that depend on each other
 - Easy copy and paste

+### Features to add

+- Cross platform development ( might not be possible )

 #### Why would I use this?

 I made these Makefiles to streamline the process of setting up simple projects, eventually it evolved to include more features, including, install, uninstall, dependency generation, and project linking

-This makefile project is Linux only currently
+This makefile project is Linux only currently.
-I currently wish to make this project available for multiple platforms

 If needed use bear to create a compile_commands.json file for clangd ( This is what I do for NeoVim )